 - 4. Where a contracting authority establishes that a tender is abnormally low because the tenderer has obtained State aid, the tender may be rejected on that ground alone only after consultation with the tenderer where the latter is unable to prove, within a sufficient time limit fixed by the contracting authority, that the aid in question was compatible with the internal market within the meaning of Article 107 of the Treaty.
 Where the contracting authority rejects a tender in those circumstances, it shall inform the Commission thereof. - 5.
-Upon request, Member States shall make available to other Member States by way of administrative cooperation any information relating to the evidence and documents produced in relation to details listed in paragraph 2.
+Upon request, Member States shall make available to other Member States by way of administrative cooperation any information at its disposal, such as laws, regulations, universally applicable collective agreements or national technical standards, relating to the evidence and documents produced in relation to details listed in paragraph 2.